google/go-jsonnet/README.md

 implementation](https://github.com/google/jsonnet).
 Please try it out and give feedback.

-This code is known to work on Go 1.6 and above.
+This code is known to work on Go 1.8 and above.
+We recommend always using the newest stable release of Go.

 ## Build instructions